schollz/schollz.github.io.old/content/post/books-2017.md

 tags: [thoughts]
 ---

-I've read about 15 books this year, not as many as I usually do and not as many as I'd like to.
-Although I've been reading a lot of the *New Yorker* which takes up quite a bit of my reading time.
-I can lump my reading into some broad categories.
+I've read about 15 books this year - not as many as I'd like, but I did a lot of magazine reading too (e.g. *The Sun* and *The New Yorker*).
+The books that I read can be classified into three major categories: *non-fictional animal encounters*, *magical horror realism* and *fictional non-fiction.*

-The first main category are books about *non-fictional animal encounters*.
+The first main category are books I read in 2017 are about *non-fictional animal encounters*.
+My favorite book in this category, and of 2017 overall, is **Illumination in the Flat-woods** by *Joe Hutto*.
+Its the real-like story of an experiment to raise turkey's through their entire life.
+I never knew how amazing turkeys were until I read this book.
+There is a movie by the same name that also is amazing, as they were able to recapitulate a lot which occurred in the book (i.e. replicating the experiment).
+I can say, for sure, that I think turkeys are amazing now.
+I will still eat turkey, but now with a reverence I never had before.

 I started out the year reading **What a Fish Knows** by *Jonathan Balcombe*.
 I didn't quite finish this book - the first chapters a good but it turns into a bit of a direct plea to save the fish instead of an account of how amazing they are.
 An animal book shouldn't need to make a direct plea
 - the book should show enough how amazing the animals are and the reader